Background: Congenital heart diseases are the most prevalent congenital abnormalities

-Methods: In this study, 179 neonates with large for gestational age in Khorramabad were enrolled
+Methods: In this study, 179 neonates with large gestational age in Khorramabad were enrolled

-Results: 87 neonates had more than 4000 g of the birth weight with no heart abnormalities and 92
+Results: 87 neonates had more than 4000 g of birth weight with no heart abnormalities and 92

 (51%) macrosomic neonates had congenital heart diseases.
-Statistical analysis revealed that there was a significant relationship between birth
+Statistical analysis revealed a significant

-incidence of congenital heart anomalies was related to 38% of arterial septal defect (ASD) and 15.2% of ASD and VSD, respectively.
+heart anomalies was related to 38% of arterial septal defect (ASD) and 15.2% of ASD and VSD, respectively.